7 things you can do to prevent theft

 Here are some tips to help get on the front foot and prevent your pride and joy going missing.

-7. Dash Cam: A bit of an outsider and definitely not fool proof, but we’ve certainly noticed parked cars at night that have a red or blue flashing light emitting from the dashcam.
+A bit of an outsider and definitely not fool proof, but we’ve certainly noticed parked cars at night that have a red or blue flashing light emitting from the dashcam.
 Yes, a thief could pretty easily remove and destroy the camera if they really wanted to take the vehicle – I guess it’s a risk the thief would need to take.
 In the meantime, it may be a deterrent to amateurs.
 We recently tested a Uniden dashcam that had a mode that woke the dashcam up to record for a minute whenever a jolt or vibration was sense by the inbuilt gyrometer, such as someone trying to get in or remove an accessory.